adcondev/my-learning-notes/RED2000/NOTES.md

 - I'm working on a simple CRUD example with FastAPI and SQLModel with PostgreSQL as the database.

 - I will continue the Python API example.
-The idea is to create a skeleton for a friend to modify and use in her projects.
 Thus, Github Codespaces will be used for development and testing.
 I did a lot of tests with Docker containers and Codespaces.
 - I set up a container running PostgreSQL with a persistent volume.
 I created a simple FastAPI application with SQLModel to interact with the database.

 ## 🗓️ **WEEK 13: TBD**